-Writing your CV as an ex-offender
+Writing Your CV as an Ex-Offender

-There is no law stating you have to provide any details of your criminal record on your CV, although it is always advised to tell the truth if an employer asks you about it.
+There is no law stating that you have to provide any details of your criminal record on your CV.
+However, it is always advised to tell the truth if an employer asks you about it.
 Should an employer ask why you didn’t include the record on your CV, you can say that you wanted the opportunity to explain.

-In turn, you should make sure to have a detailed explanation of any skills or lessons you learned whilst in incarceration.
-If you had the opportunity to work while in incarceration you should label that work as for the local council or government, and not the prison itself.
+In turn, you should make sure to have a detailed explanation of any skills or relevant experience you gained whilst in incarceration.
+If you were involved in any work or projects, you should label the employer as the local council or government, and not the prison itself.

-Gaps in your Experience
+Gaps in Your Experience

 You should detail the relevant work you have had in the past to outline any skills and experience you can apply to this role.
 However, this will inevitably bring up gaps in your experience due to your time spent in incarceration.

-Check and check again!
+Check and Check Again!

 Talent acquisition specialists will spend on average 5-7 seconds looking at a CV.
 They’ll also receive around 250 applications per job posting.
 This means that there is zero room for spelling or grammar mistakes.
 Have a friend or family member proofread your CV before you send it to an employer.
 On top of that, a free online proofreader like Grammarly is a must-have tool when writing your CV and cover letter.